spyder-ide/spyder-api-docs/docs/plugin_development.rst

   If the plugin is of type ``SpyderDockablePlugin``, this is where we can place the instance of ``PluginMainWidget`` that is needed for it.

 * ``confpage.py``.
-  It includes the specific configuration page that will be displayed in ``Preferences``, so that the user can adjust the options of our plugin.
+  It includes the specific configuration page that will be displayed in :guilabel:`Preferences`, so that the user can adjust the options of our plugin.